awslabs/scale-out-computing-on-aws/docs/workshops/TKO-Scale-Out-Computing/modules/071-budgets.md

     This job will also be rejected:

     ```text
-    qsub: User morrmt is not assigned to any project.
-See /apps/soca/cluster_manager/settings/project_cost_manager.txt
+    qsub: User admin is not assigned to any project.
+See /apps/soca/$SOCA_CONFIGURATION/cluster_manager/settings/project_cost_manager.txt
     ```

-    Next, we'll associated the user with "Project 1" by adding the username to the `project_cost_manager.txt` mapping file.
+    Next, we'll associate the user with "Project 1" by adding the username to the `project_cost_manager.txt` mapping file.

-1. As sudo, open the `/apps/soca/cluster_manager/settings/project_cost_manager.txt` file and add "Project 1" budget and the "admin" user.
+1. As sudo, open the `/apps/soca/$SOCA_CONFIGURATION/cluster_manager/settings/project_cost_manager.txt` file and add "Project 1" budget and the "admin" user.

     ```hl_lines="17 18 20 21"
     # This file is used to prevent job submission when budget allocated to a project exceed your threshold
-    # This file is not used by default and must be configured manually using /apps/soca/cluster_hooks/queuejob/check_project_budget.py
+    # This file is not used by default and must be configured manually using /apps/soca/$SOCA_CONFIGURATION/cluster_hooks/queuejob/check_project_budget.py
     # Help & Documentation: https://soca.dev/tutorials/set-up-budget-project/
     #
     #